 - Use of UV Filter.

-- Avoid direct sunlight on the tank.
+- Avoid direct sunlight on the aquarium.

 - Avoid overfeeding fish.

-- Do not overstock the tank.
+- Do not overstock the aquarium.

-As with any aquarium problem, keeping the tank clean and performing regular water changes is one of the best preventative measures.
+As with any aquarium problem, keeping the aquarium clean and performing regular water changes is one of the best preventative measures.
 Prompt attention to sudden algae growth will prevent more serious problems in your tank.